CUgriffinlab/gnomes-submission/_sources/rules.rst.txt

 - Most improved : $1000
 - Golden Gnome Award (competition administrators choice award based on a vote.
 Criteria may include most innovative, highest risk/reward strategy, etc.) : $1000

 Note that a team may only win in one of the above categories.
+Thus, five teams will receive prizes.

 -----------------------------------
 Prizes